henrikekannen/j-H.md/CourseworkJ-H.md

 - Increases agility, flexibility, efficiency & transparency
 - Encourages team members to take initiative
 - Provides a process in which team members ideas and concerns are recognized
-- Better use of indivdual talents
+- Better use of individual talents
 - Reduces the burden of leaders

 </span>